dd900/Pegasus-Launcher/README.md

 # Pegasus-Launcher
 Launcher for Pegasus FrontEnd (Windows) with immersive black screen to cover desktop and an optional logo.

-* Place the executable and ini files in the same directory as pegasus-fe.exe.
+* Place the executable and ini file in the same directory as pegasus-fe.exe.
   * All Pegasus command switches are supported.
 * Logo can be turned on or off in the ini file.
   * Logo is centered by default.